JGIBristol/zebrafish_jaw_segmentation/scripts/README.md

 Hyperparameter Tuning
 ----
-`explore_hyperparams.py`: train lots of models with different hyperparameters, to see what's best `plot_hyperparams.py`: plot the result of the hyperparameter tuning
+`explore_hyperparams.py`: train lots of models with different hyperparameters, to see what's best
+                          This script isn't particularly good or robust - most of the options are defined by the config `dict` within this script, but there are some other parameters and extra things (e.g. the transformations that get applied) that are hard-coded in other places.
+`plot_hyperparams.py`: plot the result of the hyperparameter tuning

 Other Stuff